Gav06/RceFix/README.md

 # !!
 Patched by mojang !!
-this was patched by mojang, but there is a high chance that it still works on modified clients (like forge) so you still might want to use this
+this was patched in vanilla by mojang, but it still likely works on modified clients (like forge) so you still might want to use this

 (https://www.minecraft.net/en-us/article/important-message--security-vulnerability-java-edition)